 By transforming your house into an energy-efficient home, you can save at least $75 a month.
 Over the span of 30 years, this equals a savings of $27,000.

 A furnace's life expectancy is 20 years.
 However, as it ages, it becomes less efficient.
 This is why you need to have it annually inspected in order to maintain performance and reduce energy costs.
 Every year, newer furnaces are sold with improved energy efficiency ratings.

 Did you know your heating system's AFUE rating can tell you the percentage of fuel consumed for heat and what you're losing?
 Stay on top of this to see if there is a change.
 It means you're losing fuel in the transfer.
 Insulation options can help cut fuel loss and improve your heating system.

 There are many appliances that still draw power, even when turned off.
 These appliances are referred to as "Power Vampires."
-Consider either unplugging unused appliances or connect everything into a power saving power strip.
+Consider either unplugging unused appliances or connecting everything to a power-saving power strip.
 Throughout the United States, all the energy lost to power vampires annually is enough to power 7,387 homes a year.